rgehrsitz/rex/README.md

 3. Set up your Redis instance and initialize it with `redis_setup` if needed.
 4. Run `rexd` with the compiled bytecode to start the rules engine.
 5. The engine will listen for updates from Redis, evaluate rules, and perform actions accordingly.

+## Releases

+Pushing an annotated `vX.Y.Z` tag from a reviewed `main` commit publishes versioned archives for Linux, macOS, and Windows, together with a SHA-256 manifest and GitHub-generated release notes.
+See the [release guide](docs/RELEASING.md) for the tag and verification procedure.

 ## Development